Dan McCorquodale: Defeat

 In 1986, he won a difficult reelection against Santa Clara County Supervisor Tom Legan.
 Although he won easy reelection in 1990, McCorquodale lost his seat in 1994 to Dick Monteith a conservative Republican businessman.
 His senate district had shifted from his home base of San Jose into the more conservative Central Valley after reapportionment partly leading to his defeat in a mid-term election in which the GOP made significant gains.

-Controversy

-In 2022, the San Jose Mercury News reported that McCorquodale's wife, Jean, had earned millions of dollars from Santa Clara County through grant writing and the authorship of a government history book.
-Further investigation by the newspaper found that large portions of the county government history book's working manuscript were copied directly from websites like Wikipedia and The History Channel.
-A county-led inquiry prompted by District 3 Supervisor Otto Lee found that Jean McCorquodale was paid over $1 million to produce the book.